 The MI carries out shellfish monitoring at designated shellfish areas.
 This dedicated shellfish monitoring programme involves analysing for general components, metals and organics in both water and biota samples.
 The results have been compared with the shellfish mandatory and guideline values outlined in Table 1.

-For this designated area there are 9 water samples available from between 2004 and 2007 and 7 biota samples available from between 2004 and 2008.
-The shellfish mandatory and guideline values outlined in Table 1 were not breached in any of the available samples.
+For this shellfish area, 1 biota samples was available from 2008.
+There were no water samples available.
+The shellfish guideline values for biota outlined in Table 1 were not breached in the available sample.